lawremi/Sprocket/Sprocket Advanced Options.md

 # Substitution Distribution Options

-The substitution distribution is relatively simple; it replaces one block with another.

 ### Substitution Height Clamp Range (List)

 Two numbers, indicating the minimum and maximum Y level that the distribution will substitute blocks on.